ltbringer/procurator/Readme.md

 4. _this_ thing stopped working how do we make it work again?
 5. What are the numbers of that _project_?

-This project lets you create a snapshot of such knowledge.
+This project lets you create snapshots of such information.
 It also allows someone access it naturally (more work needed here).
 More details on how it works [later](#working).
 Clearing the distraction.
 Kind of like having a proxy for yourself doing all the boring things for you.